A Parents' Guide to Coding

 A key aspect of coding is critical thinking used for problem solving.
 These are skills that go well beyond just writing programs.
 Learning to code is about learning how to think logically.

-Online courses are not simply in-person courses delivered remotely.
 The format and methods in online courses are fine-tuned to make them work effectively.
 At codetoday, our online courses are a hybrid of live sessions and on-demand content available on our purpose-built online learning platform.

 What type of student is coding suited for?